firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Initial-Setup/Xilinx-Vitis-FPGAs.rst

 Initial Setup/Installation
 ==============================

-.. warning:: **We highly recommend using the standard U250 flow instead of this Vitis-based flow.
-You can find the standard flow here:** :ref:`u250-standard-flow`.
+.. warning:: ⚠️  **We highly recommend using the XDMA-based U250 flow instead of this Vitis-based flow.
+You can find the XDMA-based flow here:** :ref:`u250-standard-flow`.
+   The Vitis-based flow does not support DMA-based FireSim bridges (e.g., TracerV, Synthesizable Printfs, etc.), while the XDMA-based flows support all FireSim features.
+If you're unsure, use the XDMA-based U250 flow
+   instead: :ref:`u250-standard-flow`

 Background/Terminology
 --------------------------